silentrald/node-express-hbs-mongo-Tutorial/README.md

 **Using .gitignore**

-So that we don't accidentally upload senstive files like our `.env` file or other unneccesary things, we can create a `.gitignore` file so that they will no longer be included.
+So that we don't accidentally upload sensitive files like our `.env` file or other unneccesary things, we can create a `.gitignore` file so that they will no longer be included whenever we do our usual git add-commit-push.

 ```
 *.DS_Store